Founded 1884

 1934 - 1939

-FFormed following the demise of the Sedlescombe League, most members of its predecessor joined to compete for the Francis Cup (now held by the winners of the Robertsbridge Intermediate Cup).
-The league ran until the outbreak of World War Two and despite proposals, never reformed.
+Formed after the demise of the Sedlescombe League, most of whose members moved across to compete for the Francis Cup (now awarded to the winners of the Robertsbridge Intermediate Cup).
+The league folded with the outbreak of the Second World War and never reformed despite proposals to do so.

 1896 - 1921

-Founded as the East Sussex Junior League, the competition name was changed weeks before the first game was played, though was still often referred to as the Junior League.
-Teams who weren’t quite strong enough for the East Sussex League but performed well in the Carlisle Cup would enter this league.
-After reforming in 1920 following the First World War, the league was competed for solely by teams from Hastings and Bexhill and with the Hastings FA forming a formal league structure in 1921, the District League disappeared following the 1921-22 season.
+Founded as the East Sussex Junior League, its name was changed shortly before the first matches were played, though it was still widely referred to as the Junior League.
+It catered for teams not yet strong enough for the East Sussex League but who performed well in competitions such as the Carlisle Cup.
+After reforming in 1920, the competition consisted solely of clubs from Hastings and Bexhill.
+It was wound up after the 1921–22 season following the creation of the Hastings League.

 Founded 1900

-Despite teams from the area having historically fallen outside the MSFL radius, a number of local teams have decided to join the league in recent years.
-The Premier Division being given step 7 status in 2017 has seen the likes of Hollington United and Sidley United transfer from the East Sussex League in recent years.
+Although the area historically lay outside the Mid Sussex League’s catchment, several local teams have joined in recent years.
+The introduction of Step 7 status for its Premier Division in 2017 encouraged clubs such as Hollington United and Sidley United to transfer from the East Sussex League.

 1909 - 1934